shrinerb/shrine/README.md

 is required to first fetch upload parameters from the server, and then use these parameters to make the upload.

-You can use the `presign_endpoint` Shrine plugin to create a Rack app that generates these upload parameters (provided that the underlying storage implements `#presign`), and mount it inside your application (for web frameworks other than Rails see [Mounting Endpoints] wiki):
+You can use the [`presign_endpoint`][presign_endpoint plugin] Shrine plugin to create a Rack app that generates these upload parameters (provided that the underlying storage implements `#presign`), and mount it inside your application (for web frameworks other than Rails see [Mounting Endpoints] wiki):

 ```rb
 Shrine.plugin :presign_endpoint